-New passenger ferry leaves the Isle of Wight to sail 200 nautical miles to London
+Ferry Leaves the Isle of Wight to Sail to London

 21 June 2017 – The newest addition to London’s river bus transport network is today making its almost 200 nautical mile maiden journey to the Capital from the Isle of Wight.
 Joining the MBNA Thames Clippers fleet, Mercury Clipper, is the first of two new boats that will enter service in London this summer.